Buying Guide: Rotating/Turning Chair Beds for the Home

 You will need to ensure that the supplier can deliver and install the bed in your area.
 Make sure you are confident that your supplier can adequately cover your area and have trained, professional engineers.

-Opera offers UK-wide delivery and installation with distribution hubs in London, Glasgow, Manchester, Hull and Swindon.
+Opera offers UK-wide delivery and installation with distribution hubs in London, Glasgow, Manchester, Hull, Swindon and Dublin.
 A network of 40+ installation engineers mean we can install and service equipment quickly and efficiently.

 When spending £5,000+ on an item of care equipment, you want to be assured of excellent quality and guarantee/warranty coverage.
 Check with your supplier that you have at least a 3 year parts and labour warranty on the bed.
 Opera offers full 5 year warranties on all rotating chair and stand assist beds with extension options available.